anders-biostat/hepatocytes-zonation/code/readme.md

 in the wild type such low level of expression would indicate an opposite phenotype.

-Nevertheless, we followed this way for exploratory analysis with the difference, that we normalize using 99% quantile instead of maximum.
+~~Nevertheless, we followed this way for exploratory analysis with the difference, that we normalize using 99% quantile instead of maximum.~~ We use maximum, there is no significant difference.

 \Eta is a proportion of portal gene over portal + central.
 ```